top of page

 The table above illustrates the disparity in buoyant forces between freshwater and seawater.
 Seawater, being denser, exerts a 2.5% greater buoyant force than freshwater.
 This difference in buoyant forces is critical when calculating ship stability and loading capacities in different water salinities.

-"Buoyancy is not just a scientific principle; it is a fundamental consideration in the design, operation, and safety of maritime vessels."
+"Buoyancy is not just a scientific principle; it is also a fundamental consideration in the design, operation, and safety of maritime vessels."

 Conclusion